The Issue: The validity of the Trinitarian translation.

 You have loved righteousness and hated lawlessness

-thefore God, your God, has anointed you with the oil of gladness beyond your comrades
+Therefore God, Your God, has anointed You With the oil of gladness above your fellows.

+In the book of Hebrews, the concept of Jesus sitting down at the right hand of the throne of God occurs numerous times.
 Notice the consistent theme of Hebrews is that Jesus is our great High Priest because he has sat down at the right hand of the throne of God in the heavens above the servant angels.
-Also notice the similar language and how the writer sums up what he has been saying all along at Hebrews 8:1.
+Also carefully regard the similar language used in chapter one and and how the writer sums up what he has been saying all along at Hebrews 8:1.

 "Having made purification for our sins, sat down at the right hand of Majesty on High having become so much better than the angels."
 (1:3).